RGSkokos/MiniProject-1_COMP472/Readme.md

 12.Gigaword 5th Edition                    ||  Algorithm: Gensim Continuous Skipgram

+Store the .bin files in the project folder (these are the algorithm files)

 #### STEP 2: USE JUPYTER NOTEBOOK TO RUN THE CODE
 Once these files are in the same folder as the **MinProj1_COMP472**  jupyter notebook file, you can proceed to the next step.